Antiz96/arch-update/README.md

 ![systray-icon](https://github.com/Antiz96/arch-update/assets/53110319/fe032e68-3582-470a-9e6d-b51a9ea8c1ba)

-With [the system timer](#the-systemd-timer) enabled, `Arch-Update` automatically checks for updates at boot and then once every hour.
-The check can be manually triggered by running the `arch-update --check` command or by right-clicking the systray icon and then clicking on the `Check for updates` menu entry:
+With [the systemd timer](#the-systemd-timer) enabled, checks for updates are automatically and periodically performed, but you can manually trigger one from the systray applet icon by right-clicking it and then clicking on the `Check for updates` menu entry:

 ![check_for_updates](https://github.com/user-attachments/assets/86c3107d-d7aa-4ced-b9aa-69668c2e3c2a)

-If there are new available updates, the systray icon will show a red circle and a desktop notification indicating the number of available updates will be sent (requires [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/ "libnotify package") and a running notification server):
+If there are new available updates, the systray icon shows a red circle and a desktop notification indicating the number of available updates is sent:

 ![notif](https://github.com/user-attachments/assets/55301470-fab6-463f-af2e-ebe4e3d65af7)